kaosat-dev/Blenvy/README.md

         (the Rust struct for this component for reference is [here](./src/core/camera/camera_tracking.rs#21) )

-        Other examples of parameters, Enums (no quotes), strucs with fields etc
+        There is an other examples of using various Component types: Enums, Tupple structs,  strucs with fields etc [here](./src/test_components.rs), even colors, Vecs (arrays), Vec2, Vec3 etc are all supported

         ![complex components in Blender](./docs/components_blender_parameters2.png)